 The enclosure can withstand against jets of water with limited ingress permitted.

 Water projected in powerful jets will not enter the enclosure.

-With level 7 liquid ingress protection, the enclosure can withstand against the effects of water immersion between 15 centimeters and one meter for 30 minutes.
+With level 7 liquid ingress protection, the enclosure can withstand the effects of water immersion between 15 centimetres and one meter for 30 minutes.

 The enclosure is protected against the effects of water immersion in water under pressure for long periods.